 VIPER is Hydra.
 It also resembles Cobra, but predates it.
 Champions, in 1981, included VIPER from the start.
 A year later GI Joe's newest version introduced Cobra.
-However, in more recent years they seem to have been taking on more and more aspects of Cobra (not least with the Supreme Serpent).
+However, as time went on they seem to have been taking on more and more aspects of Cobra (not least with the Supreme Serpent).

-Foxbat is often compared to Deadpool for his 4th wall breaking humor and loveable/laughably not-quite-evil-more-like-crazy personality, but lacks his Healing Factor, fighting skills and sociopathy and does not look one bit like him.
-Alternatively, due to his costumes and abilities, he was seen as an "evil" (closer to naughty) Adam West Batman.
+Foxbat is often compared to Deadpool for his fourth-wall-breaking humor and lovable/laughably not-quite-evil-more-like-crazy personality, but lacks his Healing Factor, fighting skills and sociopathy and does not look one bit like him.
+His wacky personality predates Deadpool by a decade, though, and due to his costumes and abilities, he was seen as naughty Adam West Batman.

 The Invincible = IronMan.
 (Ironically, as a tank archetype, the Invicible generates less energy than other roles.)

-The Night Avenger is specifically based off of the character Nighthawk, who is in turn Batman, although the character suggestions and powers (a vigilante/eccentric billionaire/vengeful orphan who prowls the night with gadgets) make it obvious that they're trying to make it Batman, as do the selection of jets that are CO's first available vehicles.
+The Night Avenger is specifically based on the Champions character Nighthawk, who is in turn Batman, although the character suggestions and powers (a vigilante/eccentric billionaire/vengeful orphan who prowls the night with gadgets) make it obvious that they're trying to make it Batman, as do the selection of jets that are CO's first available vehicles.